-You can’t fully experience the history and culture of Knoxville without a stroll down historic Gay Street.
+You can’t fully experience the history and culture of Knoxville without a stroll down this historic thoroughfare.

 History in the Making

 Gay Street was the site of the 1796 Constitutional Convention that resulted in the founding of the state of Tennessee, and was a focal point for the early political activity of both the city and the state of Tennessee.
 On the eve of the Civil War, Gay Street was the site of simultaneous Union and Confederate recruiting rallies.

 During the Civil War, Gay Street saw some early violence, a fatal shooting of a Unionist demonstrator, days after the firing on Ft.
 Sumter.
 During the war, the street hosted headquarters of several commanders, including, briefly, Confederate Gen. Joseph Johnston and, during the later siege on the now Union-held city, U.S. Gen. Ambrose Burnside.
 Union Gen. William Sanders died as the result of wounds in the Lamar House on Gay.
 Several years after the war, former Confederate Gen. James Clanton of Alabama was killed in a gunfight with a former Union officer.

 After the war, Gay Street saw extensive commercial development as railroad construction brought an industrial boom to Knoxville.
 By 1850, Gay Street was home to three-fourths of Knoxville's commercial activity.

 In 1854, Gay Street became Knoxville's first paved road.

 It was the street connected to the first public bridge across the Tennessee River, the first a military bridge established by the Union army.
 There followed several other bridges, lost in floods or storms, culminating in the 1898 bridge that carries automobile traffic today.